MicrosoftDocs/azure-dev-docs/articles/java/identity-new/enable-java-jboss-eap-webapp-authn-authz.md

 - Some familiarity with Linux/OSX terminal or Windows PowerShell
 - [jwt.ms](https://jwt.ms) for inspecting your tokens.
 - [Fiddler](https://www.telerik.com/fiddler) for monitoring your network activity and troubleshooting.
-- Follow the [Azure AD Blog](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/bg-p/Identity) to stay up-to-date with the latest developments.
+- Follow the [Entra ID Blog](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/bg-p/Identity) to stay up-to-date with the latest developments.

 Please refer to each sample's README for sample-specific recommendations.